-DomainThread is committed to providing simple, safe and secure online domain name purchases.
-For all online purchases, DomainThread uses PayPal and Escrow.com for buyers protection and peace of mind.
-Using these services reduces the risk of online fraud for both the buyer and seller.
+DomainThread is committed to providing a simple transaction process for online domain name purchases.
+DomainThread uses PayPal and Escrow.com for buyers protection as using these services reduces the risk of online fraud for both the buyer and seller.

-PayPal Holdings, Inc. is an American company operating a worldwide online payments system that supports online money transfers and serves as an electronic alternative to traditional paper methods like checks and money orders.
+PayPal Holdings, Inc. is a US company operating a worldwide online payments system that supports online money transfers and serves as an electronic alternative to traditional paper methods like cheques and money orders.

-- The prospective buyer finds a domain name within DomainThreads marketplace.
+- Buyer finds a domain name within DomainThreads marketplace.

-- DomainThread contacts the prospective buyer and correspondence between both parties begins.
+- DomainThread contacts the buyer and correspondence between both parties begins.

 - Buyer and Seller agree to price and terms for the domain name.